-Covid symptoms: Is it a cold, flu or coronavirus?
+Covid symptoms: Is it a cold or coronavirus?

 - Try to keep your distance from those not in your household

-More people in England are being offered a free flu jab this year too in the run-up to winter.

-How about a runny or blocked nose?
+How about a runny or blocked nose or a headache?

-As we head into winter and with children back to school and more workplaces open, lots of people will be getting colds.

-A runny nose is not a reason to get tested for coronavirus, says NHS Scotland.
+Currently, the NHS says a runny nose or a headache is not a reason to get tested for Covid.

-Data from an app that has been monitoring Covid-19 symptoms, reported by UK users, suggests children present less often with respiratory symptoms and are more likely to be suffering from fever, headaches, fatigue and skin rashes.
+But research suggests some people who test positive for Covid do have these symptoms.

 What if I am very unwell?

-People with coronavirus have a wide range of symptoms, ranging from mild to severe, although some will have none at all, but can still be infectious.
+People with coronavirus have a wide range of symptoms, ranging from mild to severe.
+Some will have none at all, but can still be infectious.

 Symptoms may appear up to two weeks after exposure to coronavirus, but usually around day five.